Carter-Ellis/CartWizard/README.md

 🛒 CartWizard 🧙‍♂️
 AI-Powered Supermarket Web Application (Python, Django, PostgreSQL)

 🚀 CartWizard is a full-stack supermarket web application built with Python, Django, and PostgreSQL.
-It allows users to browse products, add items to their cart, and later will include an AI-powered cart summary using an LLM API.
+It allows users to browse products, add items to their cart, and includes an AI-powered cart summary using an LLM API to suggest recipes.
-This project is being built as a hands-on way to practice full-stack web development, database modeling, Python OOP, and eventually AI integration.
+This project is being built as a hands-on way to practice full-stack web development, database modeling, Python OOP, and AI integration.

 ---------------------------------------
-🧠 Features (Planned and In Progress)
+🧠 Features

 - AI-powered cart summary using an LLM API
-- Product browsing and categories
+- Product browsing
 - Shopping cart with item quantities
-- User authentication (login, signup, logout)
+- User authentication (login, signup)
-- Clean Django template frontend

 ---------------------------------------
 🛠️ Tech Stack